Home | Blog Index | Blog Archives | Christianity & Faith Essays

 If I had the ability to be anywhere tomorrow, it would probably be northern Mississippi where the combination of better shear and higher instability will be maximized.
 I would also stay on the east side of the river to avoid getting trapped by the few bridge crossings, and stay well ahead of the system until dominant cells became established.
 My secondary area of interest is north-central and western Kentucky and southern Indiana/Illinois/Ohio, which may be the 'sleeper' target if clearing and instability can develop there.
 With that area being closer to the vorticity and lift of the low center, low-level shear would be excellent for tornadoes, along with slower-moving storms.

 As for chase plans - with my web design job competing with my weather schedule these days, I have to weigh the cost of postponing client meetings and project work sessions against the 'cost/success probability ratio' chase potential of any given system.
 I don't see incredible chaseable tornado potential with this system.
 That is, the chances for slow-moving, photogenic (or at least decently visible) tornadoes are not that high tomorrow.
-More than likely we'll see fast-moving, rain-wrapped tornadoes (some strong and violent) within a monster squall line - which is nearly impossible to observe storms successfully.
+More than likely we'll see fast-moving, rain-wrapped tornadoes (some strong and violent) within a monster squall line - which is nearly impossible to photograph storms successfully.
 Add to that the threat area being 1.) in an area of trees and poor road networks, 2.) more than a 7 hour drive from Charleston and 3.) conflicting with an important web meeting I have in the morning, means I will not be traveling to the highest risk area tomorrow.